Kunukunuk/Flix/README.md

 - [X] User sees an alert when there's a networking error (+1pt)
 - [X] User can search for a movie (+3pt)
-- [ ] While poster is being fetched, user see's a placeholder image (+1pt)
+- [X] While poster is being fetched, user see's a placeholder image (+1pt)
-- [ ] User sees image transition for images coming from network, not when it is loaded from cache (+1pt)
+- [X] User sees image transition for images coming from network, not when it is loaded from cache (+1pt)
 - [ ] Customize the selection effect of the cell (+1pt)
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete (+2pt)

 The following **additional** user stories are implemented:

-- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)
+- [X] Clickable movie cell

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):